 Workflow Reliability term

-Invariant: meaning, examples, and AI prompt use.
+Invariant: meaning, examples, and expert terminology.

 Captures rules that must remain true across every state and transition.